 Acepromazine is one of the most-commonly used tranquilizers for dogs and cats.
 It decreases anxiety, causes central nervous system depression and a drop in blood pressure and heart rate.
 It may be used in conjunction with atropine as a pre-operative medication for anxiety and for its antidysrhythmic effects.
-Oral acepromazine may be prescribed to prevent motion sickness, to reduce temporarily itching and scratching due to allergies, or prior to office visits, nail trimming or grooming appointments if the animal is too fractious to handle safely without sedation.
+Oral acepromazine may be prescribed to prevent motion sickness, to temporarily reduce itching and scratching due to allergies, or prior to office visits, nail trimming or grooming appointments if the animal is too fractious to handle safely without sedation.
 Some veterinarians are reluctant to prescribe acepromazine for travel anxiety when the animal may be exposed to temperature extremes, such as during plane travel or when there may be limited access to veterinary care.
 Other drugs used for travel anxiety/motion sickness include meclizine, diphenhydramine and diazepam.
 Occasionally, animals (particularly cats) may have a paradoxical response to acepromazine and become excited or aggressive.

 Acepromazine is one of the most-commonly used tranquilizers for horses.

 It may be used alone or in combination with other sedative drugs such as xylazine, detomidine or butorphanol.
-Because acepromazine lowers blood pressure by dilating small blood-vessels, it sometimes is prescribed in the early treatment of laminitis in order to diminish vaso-spasm and possibly to improve circulation within the hoof.
+Because acepromazine lowers blood pressure by dilating small blood vessels, it sometimes is prescribed in the early treatment of laminitis in order to diminish vasospasm and possibly to improve circulation within the hoof.

-Acepromazine also is used in horses that are prone to exertional rhabdomyolysis both as a preventive and as a part of the treatment due to its vasodilatory properties.
+Acepromazine is also used in horses that are prone to exertional rhabdomyolysis both as a preventive and as a part of the treatment due to its vasodilatory properties.
 When acepromazine is used to treat more severe cases of exertional rhabdomyolysis, intravenous fluids may be desirable to increase hydration and to support renal function.

 Onset of action of acepromazine varies with route of administration: oral acepromazine may take 30 minutes to one hour.
 The effects of acepromazine will last from one to four hours, but this varies significantly with dose and among individual horses.
 Acepromazine is a prohibited substance in most sanctioned competition.
 Oral administration or long-term, repeated dosing may increase detection time.

 - Common: Acepromazine will cause hypotension, decreased respiratory rate and bradycardia.
-Dogs are particularly sensitive to cardiovascular side-effects but cardiovascular collapse also has occurred in cats.
+Dogs are particularly sensitive to cardiovascular side effects but cardiovascular collapse also has occurred in cats.
 Sudden collapse, decreased or absent pulse and breathing, pale gums and unconsciousness may occur in some animals.